Ethics in the University

 For any complaints that the student cannot resolve informally with the parties involved, the student should contact either the Dean of Students (for non-academic-related issues) or the Associate Provost for Assessment and Academic Support (for academic-related issues).

-Questions: Contact the Student Life Office for non-academic issues or the Office of the Provost for academic-related issues
+Questions: Contact the Student Affairs Office for non-academic issues or the Office of the Provost for academic-related issues